MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagfinderentryid-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: a3895f90-7561-4b41-92af-ecc8614e4211
-description: "Contains the entry identifier for the folder where search results are typically created."
+description: "Contains the entry identifier for the folder where search results are typically created.
+This identifier has the same format as the ENTRYID structure."
 ---

 # PidTagFinderEntryId Canonical Property